dkoslicki/ARK/README.md

 ```
 julia ARKQuikr.jl -i /path/to/FASTA.fa -o /path/to/Output.tsv -n 10 -c Deterministic -t SEK
 ```
+Other options are available, see `julia ARKQuikr.jl -h`.

+The output format is consistent with the (CAMI challenge)[http://www.cami-challenge.org/] and is similar to the output produced by (MetaPhlAn)[http://huttenhower.sph.harvard.edu/metaphlan].

 ## Further Notes ##
-If your installation of dna_utils results in the executable being located in a non-standard location, specify this location using the option ` -t /path/to/./kmer_counts_per_sequence `
+If your installation of dna_utils results in the executable being located in a non-standard location, specify this location using the option ` -k /path/to/./kmer_counts_per_sequence `

 It is very important that your installation of BLAS matches the architecture of your hardware (if not, significant increases in computation time might be observed).
 We recommend using OpenBLAS.